hujhax/austin-improv-wiki/The Love Notes.md

 ## History
 The first iteration of the troupe consisted of [[Avimaan Syam]], [[Paul Wainwright]], and a third member.
 Upon her departure from Austin, the two men auditioned for new members, eventually adding [[Chelsea Adland]], [[Kristin Firth]], and [[Meghan Wolff]] in mid-2009, and performing in that incarnation for the first time on 8/27/09.

+In November 2009, they presented "Where in the World?", a show format based on *[[Wikipedia - Where in the World is Carmen Sandiego|Where in the World is Carmen Sandiego?]]* as the regular opener for *[[The Saturday Night Special]]*.

 The troupe performed in [[WaffleFest 2009]], [[The 40-Hour Improv Marathon]], and  [[The 41-Hour Improv Marathon]].

 ## Media